The Shelden Clinical Simulation Center has a variety of services to help train students and providers.

 The Shelden Clinical Simulation Center uses a specialized combination of hardware and software for clinical education and assessment.
 This facilitates the process of creating, using and reporting simulation assessments.
 The center offers comprehensive learning tools, including creating test cases, managing facilities, tracking users’ performance, collecting data, and generating scores and reports.

 Experts at the center can provide a context for informal expert evaluation of potential clinical products, equipment and procedures being considered for use.
-The potential for cost savings is derived from evaluating in a low-risk, simulated clinical setting prior to a broad deployment.
+The potential for cost savings is derived from evaluating in a low-risk, simulated clinical setting prior to broad deployment.

 Along with the management of simulation event details, the web-based solution captures digital video and audio for real-time viewing to allow immediate assessment.